DennyMaverick/Web-templates/README.md

   }
   ```

-  When user switched off his browser the theme is saved.
+  When user will switch off his browser the theme will be saved.
 It was made using local storage.
-The value 'theme' in local storage changes on dark or light in moment when user clicked on the sun or moon icons:
+The value 'theme' in local storage changes on dark or light in the moment when user had clicked on the sun or the moon icons:
   </p>

   ```